firecracker-microvm/firecracker/docs/getting-started.md

 to log into the guest machine.
 If you used our `hello-rootfs.ext4` image, you can login as `root`, using the password `root`.

-When you're done,
-issuing a `reboot` command inside the guest will shutdown Firecracker gracefully.
-This is because, since microVMs are not designed to be restarted, and Firecracker doesn't currently implement guest power management, we're using the keyboard reset action as a shut down switch.
+When you're done, issuing a `reboot` command inside the guest will actually shutdown Firecracker gracefully.
+This is due to the fact that Firecracker doesn't implement guest power management.

 **Note**: the default microVM will have 1 vCPU and 128 MiB RAM.
 If you wish to customize that (say, 2 vCPUs and 1024MiB RAM), you can do so before issuing